DefectDojo/Documentation/docs/features.rst

 Service Level Agreement (SLA)
 -----------------------------

-DefectDojo allows you maintain your security SLA and automatically remind teams whenever a SLA is about to get breached, or breaches.
+DefectDojo allows you to maintain your security SLA and automatically remind teams whenever a SLA is about to get breached, or breaches.

-Simply indicate, for each severity, how many days teams have to remediate a finding.
+Simply indicate in the ``System Settings`` for each severity, how many days teams have to remediate a finding.

 .. image:: _static/sla_global_settings.png
    :alt: SLA configuration screen